FichteFoll/anitogether/README.md

 - cache per-user results so changing the order or adding/removing doesn't request data for ALL users again
-- allow removing individual entries from history
 - option to include PAUSED anime and highlight this in the table
 - something for PLANNED shows
-- explore more visual approach where columns are the episode number and the user's avatar is inserted in the cells; needs smart collapsing